framedsc/Sitesource/markdown/GeneralGuides/cinematic-unity-explorer.md

 Setting a specific frame on an animation we like would look like the following.

 - Pause the entities you want to force animations on.
-- Reduce the timescale for slow motion.
-- Play animations on a specific entity until you find one you like.
+- Go to the Inspector tab, click on mouse inspector on the top right, and then click on "world".
+- Click over the character you want to change the animation from.
+Look at the top field next to the "◄ View Parent" button, it will describe all of the parent hierarchy.
+The first element on that name will probably have the same name as one inside the list in the animator's panel (these names are often the character names, or something like "enemy-5" or "enemy(Clone)").
+- Once you know which row in the Animators panel refers to the character you want to change the animation, select the animation you want to play from the dropdown and click on the "Play" button.
 - When you find the right frame pause the animator by clicking on the first checkbox of the entity row.
 - Make the entity animator ignore the master toggle.

 The Animator panel also allows you to freeze all characters in a scene all at once, alongside giving you control over which characters should ignore this master toggler, which is assigned to `Numpad 0` by default.
 That way you can make the playable character avoid getting frozen, or avoid un-freezing NPCs or enemies that already have the animations you want them to have.

 Once you are done with shooting tho, you should reset the animators of the entities that you manually played animations on.
-If you can't recall which entities you played animations on or you just forced animations on a lot of entities you can click on "Refresh Animators" and all of the non-deleted existing entities will get their animatiors reset.
+If you can't recall which entities you played animations on or you just forced animations on a lot of entities you can click on "Reset Animators" and all of the non-deleted existing entities will get their animatiors reset.

 Alongside all of this, you can also open each character game object by clicking on their names, so you can move, rotate, scale them around, disable them, or further edit their properties and child objects.
 More on this in the["How to modify a game object's spatial property"](#how-to-modify-a-game-objects-spatial-property) section.